-Writing Assignments: There will be three short analysis papers, a midterm paper (5-7 pages), and a final paper (8-10).
+Writing Assignments: There will be two short analysis papers, a midterm paper (5-7 pages), and a final paper (8-10).
 In addition, there will also be unannounced, in class writing assignments of a less structured nature.

 The short analysis papers may be no longer than three pages, and they can be about any of the works we are reading.
 These papers are a tool to help you think about an aspect of the text that interests you, and any ideas you generate in the course of these assignments would be welcome contributions to class discussion.
 You must turn in the short paper by the beginning of the last class during which the text is being discussed, and you must show up for that class.
-That is, if you want to write a short paper about "The Queen of Spades," you must turn this paper in no later than October 2.
+That is, if you want to write a short paper about "The Queen of Spades," you must turn this paper in no later than October 6.
 If we are only spending one class period on the work, then you must turn in the short paper at the beginning of that class.
-Late short papers will be lowered by one letter grade.
-Short papers turned in on a day you are absent will also be lowered one letter grade.
+No late short papers will be accepted under any circumstances, nor will short paper be accepted from students who did not attend that day's class.